-SummaryA community-based, in-home counseling program known as the Program to Encourage Active and Rewarding Lives for Seniors (PEARLS) uses home visits and brief followup telephone calls to assist homebound elders with depression and adults with epilepsy and comorbid depression.
+SummaryA community-based, counseling program known as the Program to Encourage Active and Rewarding Lives (PEARLS) uses home and other community-based in-person visits and brief followup telephone calls to assist elders with depression and adults with epilepsy and comorbid depression.
 During these interactions, counselors help these individuals identify and address problems and increase social and physical activities.
 The program significantly reduced depressive symptoms, improved quality of life and well-being, and reduced hospitalizations in the homebound elderly.
 It also reduced depression severity and suicidal ideation (thoughts of suicide) and improved emotional well-being in adults with epilepsy and comorbid depression.Strong: The evidence consists of two RCTs—one in homebound elderly individuals and one in adults with epilepsy and comorbid depression.
 The studies compared key metrics in groups receiving program services and similar groups receiving usual care.

 Developing OrganizationsAging and Disability Services and Senior Services of Seattle/King County, WA; University of Washington, Health Promotion Research Center

-Aging and Disability Services and Senior Services of Seattle/King County, WA; University of Washington Health Promotion Research Center, Seattle, WA; Regional Epilepsy Center, Harborview Medical Center, Seattle, WA.
+Aging and Disability Services and Senior Services of Seattle/King County, WA; University of Washington Health Promotion Research Center, Seattle, WA; Regional Epilepsy Center, Harborview Medical Center, Seattle, WA; Evergreen West Seattle, Seattle, WA

 Date First Implemented2000